two-trick-pony-NL/Django_AWS_Lightsail_Template/readme.md

 ## Why:
 Setting up django for production is hard!
 Using this template will give you a easy deployment that comes out of the box with:
 - 🐳 Container service (Easily scale both horizontally and vertically in AWS lightsail)
+- 🔐 SSL Certificate on connection
 - 🌎 Nginx reverse proxy integrated with uwsgi no set up required
 - 🗂 S3 file storage configured out of the box ready to use in django
 - 🤐 Environment secrets tucked away in your repository secrets (so easy to collaborate)
 - 🏎 From code commit to deployed in less than 5 minutes
 - 🤑 Serverless deployment for < $7 per month

+## How:
+- Ever time you commit code to branch `main` --> You trigger a deploy to a new lightsail container automatically
+- This process is fully automated if you provide the correct credentials in your Github Secrets

+## What can I do with this?
+- You can build anything you like, without the hassle of setting up reverse proxies, docker containers, updating servers, ssl Sertificate
+- Just go wild on your app without the hassle of hosting.

 # Installation